cncf/toc/operations/governance-remediation-process.md

 Non-practiced governance can either be someone willfully or inadvertently ignoring stated governance.
 Alternatively, occasions may arise where the defined governance _cannot_ be practiced as the project may be lacking people in a role to execute governance processes.

-In the case of inadvertent ignorance, these may be resolved internally to the project by pointing out the existing governance against which the behavior or processes must be brought into alignment.

-In circumstances where the project lacks the people in the defined roles to execute governance processes, the TOC with support from TAG Contributor Strategy serves as an independent advisor to recommend and guide the project to a fair, transparent outcome.
-In some cases, making specific recommendations to the project to resolve the issue.
-If no other course is available, the TOC will directly approve changes to project governance in order to allow it to operate again.
+When a governance conflict or unaccounted situation arises, and the project cannot reach a consensus to develop a path forward.
+The TOC will work with project stakeholders, TAG Contributor Strategy, the Code of Conduct Committee, and CNCF Staff to create a public remediation plan for the project.

-In cases where leaders of an open source project willfully disregard the project's published governance or CNCF principles around open governance, the TOC, with advice from the Governance WG, will prepare a remediation plan.
-This plan could involve supervised project administration, changes to the written governance, removal of specific project leaders, or whatever other measures are required to restore the project to a state where it is following its own governance rules, and that governance is in accord with CNCF principles.
-Should there be no way to restore the project to community operation, the TOC will consider archiving the project.
+This plan could involve changes to the written governance, removal of specific project leaders, or whatever other measures are required to restore the project to a state where it is following its own governance rules, and that governance is in accord with CNCF principles.
+Should there be no way to restore the project to community operation, the TOC can consider archiving the project.

 In rare cases, governance failure may be accompanied by possible CoC violations by individual project leaders.
 Should this happen, the assigned team will engage the CNCF Code of Conduct Committee and the two teams will coordinate their evaluation.